-Fish oil, Vit D3, multi vitamin and mineral, magnesium, recovery drink, whey protein, berocca, CLA, niacin, Vit C and Zinc, electrolytes, isotonic sports drink, probiotic, shot bloc.
+Fish oil, vitamin D3, multivitamins and minerals, magnesium, recovery drink, whey protein, Berocca, CLA, niacin, vitamin C, zinc, electrolytes, isotonic sports drink, probiotic, shot bloc.

-Nutritional supplements can and do have their advantage by often being small in serving size and potent at that, light weight and convenient to use.
-Certain supplements can play a part in aiding hydration, attenuate weight loss, preserving muscle mass, improve concentration and help maintain energy levels.
+Nutritional supplements can and do have their advantage by often being small in serving size and potent at that, lightweight and convenient to use.
+Certain supplements can play a part in aiding hydration, attenuating weight loss, preserving muscle mass, improving concentration and helping maintain energy levels.

-27% of responders experience an upset stomach, 22% altitude sickness and 43% also experienced migraines, headaches and cold/tingling extremities.
-Again nutrition can go along way to ensure good gut health (even before the trip) and perhaps even prevent stomach upsets and headaches.
+27% of responders experienced an upset stomach, 22% altitude sickness and 43% also experienced migraines, headaches and cold/tingling extremities.
+Again nutrition can go a long way to ensure good gut health (even before the trip) and perhaps even prevent stomach upsets and headaches.

-Finally 72% were interested in learning more and 28% were not (although Im convinced of those 28% nutrition improvements could be made that would make a difference but good on you if you feel you have it sussed!).
+Finally 72% were interested in learning more and 28% were not (although I'm convinced that for those 28% nutrition improvements could be made that would make a difference - but good on you if you feel you have it sussed!).

 Although this questionnaire only covers nutrition intake whilst out in the mountains, the months/weeks leading up to the trip also go a long way to contributing to your experience in the mountains.
 Again another area that will be covered in the near future (nutrition for training/preparation).
 A short vlog briefly discusses this here: http://tinyurl.com/pds4sxz (you need to register and sign in to view but its free to do so and this site has lots of other useful nutrition vlogs).

 Link to Mountain Nutrition Survey for those who wish to still fill it out: http://tinyurl.com/m7uahf7